Algebraic Surfaces in Positive Characteristic: Unirationality, supersingularity, finite fields, and arithmetic

 \subsection{K3 surfaces and Artin-supersingularity}

-There exists yet another notion of supersingularity, due to Artin \cite{Artin Supersingular}.
-Namely, for a K3 surface $S$ he considers the functor that associates to every Artin-algebra $A$ the Abelian group
+There exists yet another notion of supersingularity, apart from those of Definition \ref{def:Abelian surface ordinary} and Definition \ref{def:shioda-supersingular}: for a K3 surface $S$ over $k$, Artin \cite{Artin Supersingular} considers the functor that associates to every Artin-algebra $A$ over $k$ the Abelian group

 This functor is pro-representable by a one-dimensional formal group law, the so-called {\em formal Brauer group} $\widehat{{\rm Br}}(S)$ of $S$.
+(Of course, this functor can be studied for arbitrary varieties, not just K3 surfaces.
+Under suitable conditions, which are satisfied for K3 surfaces, it it pro-representable by a formal group law of dimension $h^{0,2}$, see \cite{Artin Mazur}.)

-Now, to every formal group law over a field of positive characteristic, one can assign a {\em height}, which is a positive integer or infinity.
-This height measures the complexity of multiplication by $p$ in this formal group, and height infinity means that multiplication by $p$ is equal to zero.
-Moreover, by a result of Lazard, the height determines the formal group law if the ground field is algebraically closed.
+Over a field of characteristic zero, there exists for every one-dimensional formal group law an isomorphism (the logarithm) to the additive formal group law $\widehat{\GG}_a$.
+In positive characteristic, this need no longer be the case, and every formal group law has a discrete invariant, called the {\em height}.
+The height $h$ is a strictly positive integer or infinity, and measures the complexity of multiplication by $p$ in the group law.
+For example, $h=\infty$ means that multiplication by $p$ is equal to zero.
+By a result of Lazard, $h$ determines the formal group law if the ground field is algebraically closed.
+Over an algebraically closed field, a one-dimensional group law of height $h=1$ is isomorphic to the multiplicative group law $\widehat{\GG}_m$, whereas height $h=\infty$ corresponds to the additive group law $\widehat{\GG}_a$.
+We refer to \cite{Hazewinkel} for more on formal group laws and to Artin's and Mazur's original article \cite{Artin Mazur} for applications to geometry.

-In the case of K3 surfaces the height $h$ of the formal Brauer group satisfies $1\leq h\leq 10$ or $h=\infty$.
-Moreover, the height $h$ stratifies the moduli space of K3 surfaces: the generic K3 surface has $h=1$ -- these surfaces are called {\em ordinary} -- and surfaces with $h\geq h_0+1$ form a codimension one stratum inside surfaces with $h\geq h_0$ for every $h_0$.
-It remains a $9$-dimensional space of K3 surfaces with $h=\infty$.
+For K3 surfaces, the height $h$ of the formal Brauer group satisfies $1\leq h\leq 10$ or $h=\infty$.
+This follows from the fact that $b_2=22$ together with the formula

-\begin{Definition} A K3 surface $S$ is called {\em supersingular in the sense of Artin}, if its formal Brauer group has infinite height. \end{Definition}
+which holds if $h\neq\infty$, see \cite{Artin Supersingular}.
+Moreover, the height $h$ stratifies the moduli space of K3 surfaces: K3 surfaces with $h=1$ -- these are called {\em ordinary} -- are open in families, and surfaces with $h\geq h_0+1$ form a closed subset inside families of surfaces with $h\geq h_0$.
+We refer to \cite{Artin Supersingular}, \cite{Ogus height}, and \cite{Katsura Geer} for more on the geometry of the height stratification of the moduli space.

-Shioda-supersingular K3 surfaces are Artin-supersingular and the converse is known to hold for elliptic K3 surfaces \cite{Artin Supersingular}.
-It is conjectured that all Artin-supersingular K3 surfaces are Shioda-supersingular, that all these surfaces possess elliptic fibrations and are unirational.
+\begin{Definition} A K3 surface is called {\em supersingular in the sense of Artin}, if its formal Brauer group has infinite height. \end{Definition}